 Here’s a suggestion that many pet owners have discovered works for them - and is even getting a few endorsements from experts these days.

 Be discreet about your pet memorial.
-Plenty of pet memorial products can be found on today’s market that do not look like cremation urns at all.
+Plenty of pet memorial products for animals can be found on today’s market that do not look like cremation urns at all.
 Cremation urns can take the shape of vases or other interior decor.
 Headstones and grave markers can be designed to be subtle tributes to your pet’s memory, and they can be installed in obscure parts of a backyard display.
 (One family reports that all of its pets are buried in a small grave yard behind the family’s garage and that no one except close friends knows the grave yard exists.)
 And even special pet cremation jewelry can be found that discreetly holds tiny bits of your pet’s remains.
 For further privacy, these pieces can be worn only underneath clothing and stored in special lock-boxes in a chest of drawers.

 So, the bottom line to these ideas for pet memorials is to follow the expert’s advice in one sense: do not be afraid to be bold in expressing your love for your pet.
 But, so as to protect your relationships with all of the human loved ones in your life, it may be best to simply be discreet in your choice of pet memorials.
 Simply put, do not be afraid to keep your love for your lost pet to yourself either, as simply valuing what they meant in your life will, often, be the best memorial of all.

 MEMORIALS.com: Your Premier Online Source for all your Funeral and Memorial needs.
 We live up to our name and reputation our staff is standing by to assist you, all products with No Sales Tax & Free Delivery.